 Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner Admission Requirements

-Due to the high volume of interest in the Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner program, the Liberty University School of Nursing is only taking applications for the Spring 2023 and Summer 2023 semesters at this time.
+Due to the high volume of interest in the Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner program, the Liberty University School of Nursing is only taking applications for the Summer 2023 semester at this time.

 At this time, our Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner is limited in certain states.
 Please view the licensure/certification requirements for your state.
 International students can contact the School of Nursing related to their degree interest.
 An RN and Nurse Practitioner license from an approved state is required for admission.

 Enrollment in one of Liberty University’s licensure programs does not guarantee a degree from Liberty or qualification for licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
 Further information regarding these academic and professional requirements are outlined on the Liberty University website.
 Students enrolled in a licensure program are responsible for knowing the material outlined for their program.
 Further, it is the sole responsibility of the student, not the institution, to obtain information regarding prerequisites for licensure as outlined by their particular state Board of Nursing.

 Licensure requirements for any state are subject to change without notice.
 Liberty University is not responsible for knowing when changes occur.
 Additionally, there might be other states with unique licensure requirements.
 Please reference our State Requirements for NP and APRN Licensure page for further information.

 - Apply online or call an admissions counselor at (800) 424-9596.

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).